 If so, chances are you’re spending too much on food.

 How do you decide on what is an appropriate amount to budget?

 Well, you set a benchmark, try it on for size, and then adjust it after you’ve worked with it for a couple of months.

-If you’re buying for more than one person, try starting with a monthly grocery budget that is roughly 10% of your month’s take-home pay.
+When buying for more than one person, try starting with a monthly grocery budget of roughly 10%-15% of your month’s take-home pay.

-If, over time, you find that you can eat well without spending the full amount you’ve allotted, cut back your grocery budget and put your savings toward something else.
+Over time, you can eat well without spending the allotted amount, cut back your grocery budget, and put your savings toward something else.

 Have I budgeted too little for food?

 If you are stretching to the end of the month while staying within your grocery budget, look first at what you’re buying and how you’re using it.